Resources

 • When we confuse what we expect to happen and what we want to happen, then we take things personally and get upset.

-• When we want things to be a certain way that are outside of our control, we get frustrated or upset.
+• We get frustrated or upset when we want things to be a certain way that is outside of our control.
 E.g., if I want it to be 70 degrees and sunny and I open the door and it’s cold and rainy then I may get upset because reality is not as I want it to be.
-But I cannot control the weather, so it is silly for me to get upset and being angry punishes myself.
+But I cannot control the weather, so it is silly for me to get upset, and being angry punishes me.

 Mindfulness: The Basics